ADA-XiaoYao/awesome-Alfadi/README.md

 - **Deployment Scripts & Frameworks**
     - [Red Baron](https://github.com/Coalfire-Research/Red-Baron) - A set of Terraform and Ansible scripts to automate the deployment of a Red Team infrastructure in AWS.
     - [Automated Red Team Infrastructure](https://github.com/R-Vision/red-team-infrastructure) - Scripts for deploying a ready-to-use Red Team infrastructure.
-    - [HELK (Hunting ELK Stack)](https://github.com/Cyb3rWard0g/HELK) - Includes scripts for deploying a full threat hunting stack (ELK, Kafka, Spark) using Docker and Ansible.
     - [T-Pot](https://github.com/telekom-security/tpotce) - A multi-honeypot platform that is deployed via a simple installation script, automating the setup of a complex defensive deception environment.

 #### Red Team Infrastructure & C2 Redirectors

 - **Domain & Redirector Management**
-    - [Domain-hunter](https://github.com/bit4woo/domain_hunter) - A tool to find expired, aged, or deleted domains for use in phishing or C2, helping with domain reputation.
     - [CatMyFish](https://github.com/hlldz/CatMyFish) - A tool for searching for categorized domains to bypass corporate filters.
     - [Modlishka](https://github.com/drk1wi/Modlishka) - A flexible and powerful reverse proxy, often used as a redirector for phishing campaigns.
 It can handle 2FA.
     - [Nginx / Apache mod_rewrite](https://www.nginx.com/blog/creating-nginx-rewrite-rules/) - Using standard web servers as redirectors is a fundamental technique. `mod_rewrite` allows for sophisticated rule-based redirection to hide C2 servers.